-So, if you are looking for a secret formula, so to speak, on how long-lasting couples do it, there are several traits, from communicating well to showing their appreciation, they have in common.
+are looking for a secret formula, so to speak, on how long-lasting couples do it, there are several traits, from communicating well to showing their appreciation, they have in common.
 Here are 11 qualities in couples that last, from the professionals who know them best: matchmakers.
+1 They Communicate Well

-You know that communication is key in a relationship, and long-term couples know this, too.
+communication is key in a relationship, and long-term couples know this, too.
 “When it comes to expressing what you want and need in a relationship, you can’t assume your partner is a mind-reader,” Kat Haselkorn, matchmaker with Three Day Rule, tells Bustle.
 “It can feel daunting to express our inner-most feelings, but the more open and communicative you are, the more likely you are to avoid fighting.”
+2 They're Transparent

 Once you lose respect for somebody, it is hard to get it back.
 And, as you can imagine, couples that last maintain respect for each other.
 “You don’t need to be in awe of your significant other every moment of every day, but mutual admiration for one another is a really beautiful characteristic among happy, long-lasting couples,” Haselkorn says.
 “Respect also tends to make people more willing to overlook mistakes and/or irritating habits, and can help fuel love and feelings of goodwill for years to come.”